MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Keytab file for HTTPS.
 It will be copied for each daemon user and according permissions and properties set.

-####`hdfs_deployed` true

-Perform also actions requiring working HDFS (namenode + enough datanodes): enabling RM HDFS state-store feature, and starting MapReduce History Server.
-This action requires running namenode and datanodes, so you can set this to *false* during initial installation.

 ####`min_uid` (RHEL 500, default 1000)

 Minimal permitted UID of Hadoop users.
 Used in Linux containers, when security is enables.